 'All My Children'

 In 1969, the 21-year-old Lucci auditioned for and won the part of Erica Kane on the fledgling daytime soap opera All My Children.
-From 1970 to the present, Lucci earned the adoration of her fans for her portrayal of Erica through three decades, several high-profile careers and nine marriages to six different men.
+From 1970 onward, Lucci earned the adoration of her fans for her portrayal of Erica through several high-profile careers and numerous marriages.
 TV Guide has called Erica Kane "unequivocally the most famous soap opera character in the history of daytime TV."

 Since the cancellation of All My Children in 2011, Lucci has tackled a variety of television projects.
-She appeared on the sitcom Hot in Cleveland with Betty White and Valerie Bertinelli and on the popular drama Army Wives.
+She appeared on the sitcom Hot in Cleveland, with Betty White and Valerie Bertinelli, and on the popular drama Army Wives.
 In the fall of 2013, Lucci debuted in her new television show Devious Maids.
 She went on to appear in Joy (2015), with Jennifer Lawrence, and contributed voice work to the animated Ralph Breaks the Internet (2018).

 Lucci is active in her support of Little Flowers Children's Services of New York, a child-care agency providing foster care and adoption.
 In 2000, she was chosen as the celebrity spokesperson for the March of Dimes' National Ambassador Campaign.
-Susan Lucci launched her own collection of beauty products, the Susan Lucci Collection, in 1991, and introduced her own fragrance, La Lucci, in 1999.
+She also launched her own collection of beauty products, the Susan Lucci Collection, in 1991, and introduced her own fragrance, La Lucci, in 1999.

 Lucci lives in Garden City, New York, with her husband and manager, Helmut Huber.
 The couple married in 1969 and have two children, Liza, an actress who debuted on the soap opera Passions in 1999, and Andreas.